lowcoder-org/lowcoder/docs/self-hosting/enterprise-edition.md

 docker pull openblocksdev/openblocks-ee
 ```

-2. Stop and remove the Openblocks CE service container.
+2. Stop and remove the Lowcoder CE service container.

 ```bash
 docker rm -fv YOUR_CE_CONTAINER_NAME
 ```

-3. Run the Openblocks EE container in the background (the Detached mode).
+3. Run the Lowcoder EE container in the background (the Detached mode).

 {% code overflow="wrap" %}
 ```bash